sqtran/pipeline-bootstrap/README.md

   - **DEV** : the External Image Registry credentials must be configured as an `Image Secret` with username/password
   - **QA/PROD** : the External Image Registry credentials must be configured as a `Generic Secret` with its key named `secrettext`.
 The value of this field is the JFrog API Key (this is Artifactory specific, but may change)

+- See [Project Specific Prerequisites](README_APPS.md) for additional information about how the application needs to be configured.

 ### Image Tagging